sigmer/portaldocs/portal-sdk/generated/top-extensions-parts-resourcepart.md

 <a name="resourcepart-displaying-resource-status"></a>
 ### Displaying resource status

+This step is optonal.
+You can choose to have the resource part to display the resource status by following the instructions below.
 The resource part queries the Azure Resource Graph (ARG) for resource status.
 However status is calculated differently for each resource type.
 Furthermore the status value is not localized.
 The extension needs to provide a ARG query that contains the status property.
 Furthermore the status column needs to be specified in the resource browse settings.

 <a name="resourcepart-displaying-resource-status-authoring-a-arg-query"></a>
 #### Authoring a ARG query

 In the portal SDK ARG queries are saved in text files with the .kml extension.
 ARG queries are very similar Kusto queries.
 The portal has a ARQ query blade which can be used to author and test the query.

 https://portal.azure.com/#blade/HubsExtension/ARGQueryBlade